About arc42

 Game Service (Node.js + Express + TypeScript)

 Deployed in a Docker container inside the VM (Port 3002, internal only).
-Exclusively manages match persistence, move history, and player statistics.
-No other service has access to game.db.
+Exclusively manages match persistence, move history, player statistics, online matchmaking, and real-time sessions via Socket.IO.
+No other service has access to game.db or the Redis matchmaking/session data.

 Game Server (Rust)